 But that is what fear does!
 It cripples us in the here and now!
 Breaking the spirit of fear seems out of our grasp!
 It feels too large a battle for us.

 It is all a lie!
 It’s a lie designed to cause us to be inactive and inefficient.

 What if people laugh at me?

 What if I don’t succeed?

 What if God can’t use me?

 This does not come from God.
-The Bible tells us that:
+The Bible tells us in 2 Timothy 1:7:

-Fear is not of Him.
+Fear is not of God.
 Fear is a tactic of the enemy to keep us inactive!

 What’s worse is it is all worldly, fleshly fear!
 We worry about being liked, being accepted, not being ridiculed, not experiencing pain!